Posts

 Image

 Buffers are there to stop locos and rolling stock coming off the end of the track.
 Hydraulic buffers give a degree of extra protection by absorbing some of the energy of the collision.
 They are fairly rare, but I came across a pair on Crewe station on the bay platforms on the north side.
+A photo of the same buffers from 1975 can be seen here .
 I do not know how hydraulic buffers work, but I guess...
 The red cylinders are hydraulic pistons full of oil.
 On impact, slides into the piston, forcing the oil into the reservoir - the blue tank - via an orifice.
 The orifice restricts the flow, arresting the speed of the impact.
 How effective they are I do not know.
 Hard to see how a 100 te train travelling at 40 mph is going to be stopped.
 As far as I can tell, there is no hydraulic buffer available in N gauge.
 I did a single buffer, then mirrored it in ChiTuBox.
 If I print out more, I would do the buffers and sliders separate so they can be readily replaced if the snap.

 At Exhibitions